 A Day in the Life of a Marco’s Franchisee

-From dough-making to mopping up, here’s how one franchisee’s day looks
+From dough-making to closing up for the night, here’s how one Marco’s franchisee’s day looks

-Although his Franklin, Tenn., store doesn’t open until 11 a.m., franchise owner Stuart Field likes to get going around 9 a.m.
+Although his Franklin, TN, store doesn’t open until 11 a.m., Marco’s franchisee Stuart Field likes to get going around 9 a.m.
 He starts out his day from his home office, checking email, corresponding with his accountant and working on his budget.

 Afterward, he drives to work with a goal of being at the store by 9:30 or 10 a.m.
 He keeps that time flexible to allow himself a chance to do a little marketing along the commute.